emmahoule/processing-face-detection/README.md

 # Face detection - Processing #

 Test face detection with processing and OpenCV Library.
-Adds accessories on the head of the user (school project).
+Adds accessories on the head of the user.